James Won-Ki Hong

 James Won-Ki Hong (born September 28, 1959) is Director of Innovation Center for Education (since Nov.
-2019), Co-Director of Cetner for Crypto Blockchain Research (since Feb.
+2019), co-director of Center for Crypto Blockchain Research (since Feb.
 2020), and Professor of Dept. of Computer Science and Engineering (since May 1995) at POSTECH.
 He served as Dean of Graduate of Information Technology at POSTECH from 2015 to 2019.
 He was Senior Executive Vice President and CTO of KT Corporation leading R&D activities from March 2012 to Feb.
 2014.
 He received a Ph.D. degree from the University of Waterloo in 1991.
 His research interests include blockchain, network management, network monitoring and network analysis, ICT convergence, ubiquitous computing, and smartphonomics.
 He has served as Chair (2005–2009) of the IEEE Communications Society (IEEE ComSoc), Committee on Network Operations and Management.
 He has also served IEEE ComSoc Director of Online Content (2004–2005, 2010–2011).
 He is Editor-in-Chief of International Journal on Network Management (IJNM) and of ComSoc Technology News.
 He is the Chair of Steering Committee of IEEE IFIP NOMS International Symposium on Integrated Network Management and Steering Committee member of APNOMS.
-He was General Chair of APNOMS 2006, and General Co-Chair of APNOMS 2008 and APNOMS 2011.
-He was General Co-Chair of IFIPS NOMS 2010.
+He was General Chair of APNOMS 2006, and General Co-chair of APNOMS 2008 and APNOMS 2011.
+He was General Co-chair of IEEE/IFIP NOMS 2010.
 He is an editorial board member of Transactions on Network and Service Management, Journal of Network and Systems Management and Journal of Communications and Networks.